-As an attorney in private practice in Colorado, Catherine Hammond provides extensive estate and tax planning services to individuals and businesses.
-Ms. Hammond’s primary focus is protecting families from the devastating legal effects of disability and death.
-She is passionate about helping people to pass on their legacies by creating comprehensive, values-based estate plans which minimize taxes, costs and government interference.
-Ms. Hammond will take the time to get to know you as individuals, to learn about your life and values, and work closely with you through an ongoing relationship to ensure your personal and financial goals are met as your life and the laws change over the years.
+As an attorney in Colorado, Catherine Hammond provides estate and tax planning services to individuals and businesses.
+Ms. Hammond’s primary focus is protecting families from the devastating legal effects of disability and death through creating comprehensive, values-based estate plans which minimize taxes, costs, and government interference.
+Ms. Hammond will take the time to get to know you as an individual, learning about your life and values.
+She will work closely with you through an ongoing relationship to ensure your personal and financial goals are met as your life and the laws change over the years.

 An attorney since 1993, Ms. Hammond combines a background in business with a wide range of legal and personal experience to provide her clients with a uniquely practical perspective.

 Ms. Hammond, author of the book Hope(less) -now available on Amazon-, learned firsthand the effects of failing to plan when her mother developed early-onset Alzheimer’s Disease without any planning documents in place, requiring her to endure the living probate of her mother’s estate.
 Through that heart-wrenching experience, she was determined to help others avoid the added devastation of a complicated and expensive legal process by obtaining a law degree and devoting her practice to estate planning.
 Upon finishing law school, Ms. Hammond worked on a contract basis with Denver-based Sherman & Howard.
 She then moved on to LexisNexis, where she managed a team of attorneys and developed a knowledge of and love for the business world.

 In 2005, fulfilling her dream as a counselor and planner, she founded Hammond Law Group.